jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 | where RemoteUrl in~(DomainList)
 | summarize count() by RemoteUrl
 ```
-Also consider Browser Extension VPNs, if you don't have MDE DeviceTVM bolt on you can leverage KQL :oncoming_police_car: like the following which is from the [intune](https://github.com/jkerai1/SoftwareCertificates/tree/main/Bulk-IOC-CSVs/Intune) portion of this repo:
+Also consider Browser Extension VPNs, if you don't have MDE DeviceTVM bolt on you can leverage KQL :oncoming_police_car: on DeviceFileEvents to find recent downloads of Browser extensions.
+The following query is from the [intune](https://github.com/jkerai1/SoftwareCertificates/tree/main/Bulk-IOC-CSVs/Intune) portion of this repo:

 ```
 let UnsanctionedExtensions = externaldata (ExtensionID: string) [@'https://raw.githubusercontent.com/jkerai1/SoftwareCertificates/refs/heads/main/Bulk-IOC-CSVs/Intune/Intune%20Browser%20Extension_IDs_the_user_should_be_prevented_from_installing.csv'] with (format=txt);